solana-labs/solana/docs/src/proposals/optimistic-confirmation-and-slashing.md

 responsible and propose that the stake should be slashed after restart.
 A similar approach will be used with a one-block conf.
-A one-block conf safety violation is easily observable, but under normal circumstances, a one-block conf safety violation may not halt the network.
+A one-block conf safety violation is easily observable, but under normal circumstances, an optimistic confirmation safety violation may not halt the network.
 Once the violation has been observed, the validators will freeze the affected stake in the next epoch and will decide on the next upgrade if the violation requires slashing.